jonataubert/RLOD_B2XR/Readme.md

 11th June 2020: I haven't thoroughly tested the battery after the FIX (it is too early) -> I don't know if there are any potential side effects yet...
 22nd June 2020: I recharged the battery 5 times up to 100% and rode 48 [km], so far so good!

 ## Introduction

-This procedure allows to clear the RLOD error by erasing the content of the SPI flash memory, it worked on my B2XR FW v2.1.7.
-If your cells are way too unbalanced ( > 500 [mV] ), you may have to manually charge/equalize them before.
+This procedure allows to clear the RLOD error by erasing the content of the SPI flash memory, it worked on B2XR FW v2.1.7 and v2.5.1.
+If your cells are way too unbalanced ( >= 500 [mV] ), make sure to manually charge/equalize them before clearing the memory.
+Please take the time to read the [FAQ](#FAQ).
-Have a look at the [FAQ](#FAQ).
+You don't feel confident in doing it by yourself?
+Check [here](#FAQ).

 ## BOM